JPTouron/Powerful-Questions/README.md

 - Where does the need for this system come from?

 - How will this system give value to the business?

+- What uncertainties should we be worried about?

+- What opportunities are we missing?

+- What opportunities do new technologies offer us?

+- What is the threat of new technologies?

+- What else are we missing?

+- What is the biggest threat to us?

+- What’s the most important issue facing us?

+- What do we have to do less of to achieve more?

+- What “enemies” do we have to defeat to achieve our objectives?

+- What will our competitors envy about us in 5 years?

+- How could we better work together?